PeteIG/PRB_Portfolio/README.md

 - Documentation at https://getbootstrap.com/
 - Documentation at https://fontawesome.com/
 - Troubleshooting at https://stackoverflow.com/
-- For the Mockup generator on various screen sizes I used https://techsini.com/multi-mockup/index.php
+- For the Mockup generator on various screen-sizes I used https://techsini.com/multi-mockup/index.php

 ---

 ## Bugs
 *I had difficulty making the navbar sticky.
 The sticky-top class should have worked but did not.
-I could not find where in the code bootstrap or css was overriding it. *Resolved: I found the answer in stackoverflow chat explaining that sticky-top will not work unless it is applied to the outermost element (which it wasn't), In this case the class needed to be applied to the header, and not the nav element.
+I could not find where in the code Bootstrap or CSS was overriding it. *Resolved: I found the answer in Stackoverflow chat explaining that sticky-top will not work unless it is applied to the outermost element (which it wasn't), In this case, the class needed to be applied to the header, and not the nav element.
 This change has been applied.

 *I have not been able to centre the image on the contact form success page.

-*There was a scalling issue with the work examples on the home page where, at medium screen sizes, the top row was splitting into two vertically stacked images while the second row remained horizontally stacked.
-The issue had been caused by applying the <a> tag to the outermost div rather than to the div containing the image.
+*There was a scaling issue with the work examples on the home page where, at medium screen sizes, the top row was splitting into two vertically stacked images while the second row remained horizontally stacked.
+The issue had been caused by applying the 'a' tag to the outermost div rather than to the div containing the image.